-Test Valley Borough Council has identified no new significant 'Developments with Fugitive or Uncontrolled Sources' since the Updating and Screening Assessment was produced in April 2009.
+Test Valley Borough Council has identified no significant new Fugitive or Uncontrolled Sources since the last Progress Report was produced in April 2010.

-Test Valley Borough Council confirms that there are no new or newly identified local developments which may have lead to a potential breach of an Air Quality Objective.
+Test Valley Borough Council confirms that there are no new or newly identified local developments which may have an impact on air quality within the Local Authority area.